 FUNDING UNIT:

-Date of Required
+Date of Required Compliance:

-Compliance:

 Date(s) of Evaluation:

-STANDARD 1 TOTAL POSSIBLE POINTS TOTAL POINTS AWARDED COMMENTS Has the attorney list been updated and submitted in the most recent quarter?
-3 Has a process been established and implemented to pay for and confirm attorney training (including for new attorneys to complete skills training)?
-3 Is the system tracking and verifying CLE hours and discontinuing case assignments for attorneys who have not completed their CLE hours? non-point question STANDARD 2 Have confidential meeting spaces been established or have sufficient steps been taken toward this end?
-In holding facilities/jails 3 • In courtrooms: out-of-custody clients 3 In courtrooms: in-custody clients 3 Are defense attorneys using the confidential meeting space?
+T 1 STANDARD 1 TOTAL POSSIBLE POINTS TOTAL POINTS AWARDED COMMENTS Has the attorney list been updated and submitted in the most recent quarter?
+3 Has a process been established and implemented to pay for and confirm attorney training (including 3 for new attorneys to complete skills training)?
+3 Is the system tracking and verifying CLE hours and discontinuing case assignments for attorneys who have not completed their CLE hours?
+3 If the system is implementing CE Broker, have all attorneys registered and been advised to submit CLE via CE Broker? non-point STANDARD 2 Τ Have confidential meeting spaces been established or have sufficient steps been taken toward this end?
+In holding facilities/jails 3 In courtrooms: out-of-custody clients 3 • In courtrooms: in-custody clients 3 Are defense attorneys using the confidential meeting space?
 3 Are attorneys being appointed and notified in a timely and effective fashion?
 3 Is the system verifying invoices/other documents to ensure timely client interviews?
-3 Are attorneys being paid for initial interviews?
 3 Does the system have a process to manage attorney non-compliance?
 3 STANDARD 3 Is there a formal process for attorneys to seek funding for experts and investigators?
-3 Have attorneys been notified of the process?
-3 Have any attorneys utilized this process? non-point question Is a system in place to track requests, approvals and denials?
-3 STANDARD 4 Is there a process in place to ensure that every client has counsel or a valid waiver?
-3

-Is counsel being offered at all arraignments where an MCR 6.104(A) exception does not apply?
-3 Is there a process in place to have counsel at all other critical stages?
-3 Is counsel being offered at all other critical stages?
-3 Who is conducting the waiver of counsel for arraignment? non-point Have you observed the system encouraging waiver of counsel? non-point Is there an advice of rights for counterpleas and pleas by mail, and is the system collecting information on these? non-point Is there a process to provide contact information to the appointed attorney and the non noint client after arraignment? non-point STANDARD 5 Are all case and docket assignments being managed by people who operate 3 independently from the court?
-Is the approval of requests for experts and investigators made independently from 3 the court?
-Is the approval of attorney payments made independently from the court?
-3 STANDARD 8 Are all attorneys being paid consistent with Standard 8 rates?
-3 INDIGENCY STANDARD Are people being screened for indigency? non-point Is the system screening in a way that is consistent with their compliance plan? non-point REPORTING & FINANCIAL COMPLIANCE Have quarterly reports been submitted and approved?
-Program Reports 3 • FSRs 3 Attorney Lists 3
+1 2 Is a system in place to track requests, approvals and denials?
+3 is a system in place to track requests, approvals and actinus.
+STANDARD 4 s counsel being offered at all arraignments where an MCR 6.104(A) exception does not apply?
+3 s counsel being offered at all other critical stages?
+3 Who is conducting the waiver of counsel for arraignment? non-point Have you observed the system encouraging waiver of counsel? non-point s there an advice of rights for counter pleas and pleas by mail, and is the system collecting information on these? non-point Is there a process to provide contact information to the appointed attorney and the client after arraignment? non-point STANDARD 5 C UNDAVIO